muhtasimMutasim/purple-cow-api/solution.md

         In the test directory there is a python script called "test.py" that has functions that and test cases to check if everything on the REST api is working and returning properly.

+        Some of the tests are commented out so they aren't overused.

         usage example: